jkperin/jkperin.github.io/index.md

-I currently work at [Aeva Inc](http://www.aeva.ai/) developing signal processing algorithms for next-generation LIDAR sensors that will enable autonomous vehicles to navigate their worlds safely.
+I currently work at [Aeva Inc](http://www.aeva.ai/) developing signal processing algorithms for next-generation LIDAR sensors that will enable autonomous vehicles to navigate safely.

 Before joining Aeva, I completed my PhD in Electrical Engineering at [Stanford University](https://ee.stanford.edu/), where I was advised by [Prof. Joseph Kahn](https://ee.stanford.edu/~jmk/).
 My research focused on the design and optimization of power-constrained optical communication systems.
-My publications have received over 100 citations over the last few years.
+My publications have received over 300 citations.
 During my time at Stanford, I also had the opportunity to teach two graduate-level courses: Digital Signal Processing and Adaptive Signal Processing.
-I experienced firsthand that teaching is the best way to learn something.

 I’m driven by challenging problems and like to work in collaborative environments.
 My professional interests lie at the intersection of signal processing, optimization, and machine learning.